estatewatch/estatewatch/content/estates/barkantine.md

 The Landlord offer proposes a total of 280 new homes, of which 72 are supposedly replacements for those residents who wish to return, 32 social rent, 39 shared ownership and 137 for private sale.

-The scheme is now in design stage ahead of a planning application being submitted.
+The scheme is now in design stage ahead of a planning application being submitted in late 2024.

+---

 __Links:__
 One Housing's Landlord Offer - [https://www.onehousing.co.uk/__data/assets/pdf_file/0011/26300/Kedge-House,-Starboard-Way-and-Winch-House-Our-offer-to-residents.pdf](https://www.onehousing.co.uk/__data/assets/pdf_file/0011/26300/Kedge-House,-Starboard-Way-and-Winch-House-Our-offer-to-residents.pdf)